richgel999/uap_resources/oescsler.md

 crash site.

-Exhausting all available internal military resources, out side help would be needed.
+Exhausting all available internal military resources, outside help would be needed.
 In the event that unidentifiable humanoid remains were recovered, top medical and anthropological scientists would be required for extensive forensic pathology.
 Top research institutions and universities would be canvassed to recruit the best medical specialists, the best chemical specialists, and the most respected experts in the physics disciplines.
-A special ized security team would be needed to brief and debrief the research effort and report to central management.
+A specialized security team would be needed to brief and debrief the research effort and report to central management.